chanshiyucx/blog/article/008-web-knowledge-base.md

 The most common defense is using CSRF tokens, which are random values generated per session or per request that must be included in state-changing requests.
 The server validates this token before processing the request.
 Other defenses include SameSite cookie attribute which prevents cookies from being sent in cross-site requests, validating the Origin and Referer headers, and requiring re-authentication for sensitive operations.
 For modern applications, using SameSite cookies combined with CSRF tokens provides strong protection.

+### Same-Origin Policy

+> What is the same-origin policy and why does it exist?

+The same-origin policy is a critical security mechanism that restricts how documents or scripts from one origin can interact with resources from another origin.
+Two URLs have the same origin only if they share the same protocol, domain, and port.
+This policy exists to prevent malicious scripts on one site from accessing sensitive data on another site through the user's browser.

+> What resources are actually restricted by same-origin policy?

+The policy primarily restricts JavaScript access to cross-origin resources.
+You cannot read responses from `fetch` or `XMLHttpRequest` to different origins without CORS headers.
+You cannot access the DOM of cross-origin iframes or windows, and JavaScript cannot directly read data belonging to other origins, such as their localStorage or cookies.
+However, some things are allowed: embedding resources like images, stylesheets, and scripts from different origins works fine, which is why CDNs function.
+Form submissions to different origins are also allowed.
+The key distinction is that you can load cross-origin resources, but JavaScript cannot read their content without explicit permission.

+> What are the main ways to work around same-origin policy restrictions when you need cross-origin communication?

+There are several legitimate approaches.

+CORS, or Cross-Origin Resource Sharing, is the standard solution where the server explicitly allows cross-origin requests through specific HTTP headers like `Access-Control-Allow-Origin`.

+JSONP was a legacy workaround using script tags, but it is now largely obsolete and insecure.

+For controlled communication between windows or iframes, `postMessage` API allows secure cross-origin messaging.
+Proxying requests through your own server is another option where your backend makes the request instead of the browser.

+Modern applications primarily rely on CORS for API calls and `postMessage` for iframe communication.

 ## JavaScript

 ### JS Closures